sipist/sipist-workspace/README.md

    git pull
    ```

-   This updates `iprist-workspace` to the latest version.
+   This updates `sipist-workspace` to the latest version.

 2. Secondly, from the project directory run